VOA Broadcasting in Somali

 Programs and Features

-VOA Somali broadcasts four radio programs daily: a 30-minute breakfast show from 0330-0400 UTC (6:30-7:00 am in Somalia); a 30-minute youth show from 10:30-11:00 UTC (1:30pm-2:pm in Somalia); a one-hour afternoon program from 1300-1400 UTC (4:00-5:00 pm in Somalia); and a one- hour evening program from 1600-1700 UTC (7:00-8:00 pm) that is repeated at 17:00 18 UTC (8:00 pm, Somalia time) for affiliates on a daily basis.
-The last half an hour of the repeat show is a fresh program on CVE topics, Monday-Friday.
+VOA Somali broadcasts 3 hours of original programming and half an hour of repeats on radio daily.
+These programs are: A 30-minute breakfast show from 0330-0400 UTC (6:30-7:00 am in Somalia); a one-hour afternoon program from 1300-1400 UTC (4:00-5:00 pm in Somalia); and a one- hour evening program from 1600-1700 UTC (7:00-8:00 pm in Somalia) that is repeated at 1700-1800 UTC (8:00-9:00 pm in Somalia) for affiliates on a daily basis.
+The last half an hour of the repeat show is fresh pre-recorded programming on topics related to combating violent extremism, Monday to Friday.